-There are lots of deals out there, so if you're comparing tariffs across a range of suppliers, it's best to use a price comparison website and let it do the hard work for you.
+If you're comparing tariffs across a range of suppliers, it's usually easier to let a price comparison website do the hard work for you.
 You'll need to know your postcode, current tariff, how much energy you use and how much you currently pay.
 This should all be on your last bill.